syunkova/tdl-notebook/README.md

     - Select *My Drive*
     - Click *Add*

-directory DO NOT MOVE the shared folder or edit it's contents for the notebook to work.
+IMPORTANT: DO NOT MOVE the shared folder or edit it's contents for the notebook to work.

 Notebook usage:
 1. At the top menu click *Runtime > Run all*.
 This will run all the cells in the notebook and install OpenSoundscape (could take a few minutes).
-2. After installation, you will be prompted to give the notebook access to you Google Drive files:
+2. After installation, you will be prompted to give the notebook access to your Google Drive files:
     - Connect to Google Drive
-    - Chose your account on the pop-up window.
-If you have more than one Google account, select the with which the link was shared.
+    - Choose your account on the pop-up window.
+If you have more than one Google account, select the one with which the link was shared.
     - Click *Allow*

-Debugging:
-*Runtime > Restart Runtime*

-## Requires